codetricity/theta-gis/docs/index.md

 ![banner](images/home/banner.png)

-RICOH THETA cameras are widely to document the condition of streets,  buildings, trails, power lines, construction sites and other types of infrastructure.
+RICOH THETA cameras are widely used to document the condition of streets,  buildings, trails, power lines, construction sites and other types of infrastructure.
 THETA 360° images are used in virtual tours or overlayed onto maps.